tesiatran/monster-match/README.md

 1. Fork this repository and clone the fork.
     - Click on the <kbd>**Fork**</kbd> button at the top right of the page.
-    - Select your Github user name to complete the fork.
+    - Select your GitHub user name to complete the fork.

 2. Clone this repository to your development environment.
     - In your terminal, navigate to the location of your desired folder.
     - `git clone https://github.com/[Your User Name]/monsters-memory-match.git`

-3. Navigate into the `monsters-memory-match` directory.
+3. Navigate to the `monsters-memory-match` directory.
     - `cd monsters-memory-match`
     - You are now ready to get started!